Showing posts with label friendship. Show all posts

 The story...

 God's second greatest commandment, "love your neighbor as yourself," validates the legitimacy of loving yourself as part of our foundation for living a good life.
-Might I love myself as I am, not just when I am performing up to my imagined standard of who I oughta be?
+Might I love myself as I am, not just when I'm performing up to my imagined standard of who I oughta be?
 YES!
 Let's give ourselves a break already.
 Show you some grace like the grace that God offers.

 Meaningful and lasting change takes time.
 In my experience, it takes about three times as long as I'd expect to make fundamental life changes.
 What kind of changes am I talking about?
-Developing close friendships, fully engaging within the group, living in the present, avoiding obsessive thinking, truly seeking to understand before being understood, loving those I've little affinity towards, eliminating self-defeating behaviors, avoiding even the idea of changing another person, working out the greatest commandments...
+Developing close friendships, fully engaging within the group, living in the present, avoiding obsessive thinking, truly seeking to understand before being understood, loving those I've little affinity towards, eliminating self-defeating behaviors, avoiding even the idea of changing another person, working out the greatest commandments in actuality...

 My turtle friend, from long ago, took it slow - a patient sort.